curl/everything-curl/libcurl-http/cookies.md

 ### Enable cookie engine with reading

-Ask libcurl to import cookies into the easy handle from a given file name with the `CURLOPT_COOKIEFILE` option:
+Ask libcurl to import cookies into the easy handle from a given filename with the `CURLOPT_COOKIEFILE` option:

     curl_easy_setopt(easy, CURLOPT_COOKIEFILE, "cookies.txt");

-A common trick is to just specify a non-existing file name or plain "" to have it just activate the cookie engine with a blank cookie store to start with.
+A common trick is to just specify a non-existing filename or plain "" to have it just activate the cookie engine with a blank cookie store to start with.

 This option can be set multiple times and then each of the given files will be